ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 Never display or print passwords [in the clear](https://en.wikipedia.org/wiki/Plaintext).

 Never store passwords in the clear.
 Instead, store them using a [hash value](https://en.wikipedia.org/wiki/Hash_function).
 The strength of the hashing algorithm is proportional to the [classification][gcs] of the system or data the password protects.
-Use the [IA Implementation Guide No. 3 User Authentication Systems][uas] to determine the appropriate level of hashing.
+Use the [IA Implementation Guide No. 3 User Authentication Systems][uas] to determine the appropriate strength of hashing.

-### Things to remember

-- don't use the same password for accessing two or more different systems
-- don't tell anyone your password or share your access credentials
-- don't write down your password
-- don't store the password in the same system accessed by using that password
-- don't use someone else's account details to access a system
-- don't let someone else see any part of your credentials when you access a system

 <a id="advanced-passwords"></a>

 ## Advanced passwords

-### Overview

 The information in this section is about passwords for:

 - development systems
 - systems that provide services for material [classified][gcs] no higher than `OFFICIAL-SENSITIVE`.

-Begin by reading the information in the [Basic passwords](#basic-passwords) section, then continue here.
+Begin by reading the information in the [Basic passwords](#basic-passwords) section.

-### Things to do (users)

-Choose a password that is:

-- at least 32 characters
-- a mix of upper case and lower case characters
-- a mix of alphabetic, numeric and special characters
-- no two consecutive repeating characters
-- not already used for any other account on any other system

-### Things to do (multi-user systems and services)

-- information on handling and protecting passwords for this level are provided in the [IT Security SyOPs - System Administrators][sa] guide
+Next, read the information on handling and protecting passwords in the [IT Security SyOPs - System Administrators][sa] guide.

-- check that the system, service, or information protected by a password is [classified][gcs] no higher than `OFFICIAL-SENSITIVE`, and contains no material such as contracts, or personal data or information
-  - if it does contain such material, you might need extra access control, or change to the [Strong password](#strong-password) category
+Check that the system, service, or information protected by a password is [classified][gcs] no higher than `OFFICIAL-SENSITIVE`.
+Make sure that it doesn't contain delicate material such as contracts, or personal data or information.
+If it does contain such material, you might need extra access control, or change to the [Strong password](#strong-password) category.

-- check what other systems can access the system or service.
-Ensure that the level of access control is suitable for the most sensitive material available at either end of the connection
+Check which other systems have access to the system or service.
+Make sure that the strength of access control is suitable for the most sensitive material available at either end of the connection.

-- suppliers and vendors must ensure that systems supports the password requirements, and the issue, change, reset, and revoke processes described in this document.
+Suppliers and vendors must ensure that systems support the password requirements.
+In particular, the systems must be able to issue, change, reset, and revoke passwords using well-defined and described processes.
 Supply enough information and procedures to meet the requirements in this document, as well as all the policy statements in the [IT Security - Technical Controls Policy][tcp]

 <a id="strong-passwords"></a>

 ## Strong passwords

-### Overview

 The information in this section is about passwords for:

 - multi-user systems
 - services for sensitive material such as contracts, or personal data

-Begin by reading the information in the [Basic passwords](#basic-passwords) and [Advanced passwords](#advanced-passwords) sections, then continue here.
+Begin by reading the information in the [Basic passwords](#basic-passwords) and [Advanced passwords](#advanced-passwords) sections.

-### Things to do (users)

-Choose a password that is:

-- at least 64 characters
-- a mix of upper case and lower case characters
-- a mix of alphabetic, numeric and special characters
-- no two consecutive repeating characters
-- not already used for any other account on any other system

-### Things to do (multi-user systems and services)

-- review the technical risk assessment to confirm what extra access controls are needed, besides passwords, and implement the findings
+Next, review the technical risk assessment to confirm what extra access controls are needed, besides passwords, and implement the findings.

 <table border='1'>
 <tr>